BlackNET RAT Description

 Cyber crooks from all around the world are attempting to take advantage of the Coronavirus (COVID-19) pandemic that has gripped the globe.
 These shady individuals are trying to benefit from people’s fear by offering to provide them with various tools and services that may help them during these testing times.

 Malware researchers have detected two bogus websites that claim to offer users an anti-virus application recently, which is supposed to protect them from the Coronavirus.
 This dodgy offer can be found on ‘antivirus-covid19.site’ and ‘corona-antivirus.com.’
 It is rather bizarre that the creators of these pages offer a supposed online solution to a real-life virus, and it is not likely that many users will fall for this scam.
 The fake anti-malware solution is named ‘Corona Antivirus.’

-- Execute remote commands.
+- Execute scripts

 Countless cyber crooks are using the Coronavirus pandemic to distribute malware or run online tactics, so users need to be very wary when browsing the Web.
 Do not forget to protect your system and your data with the help of a legitimate anti-malware solution.